debajyotidatta/multiNLI_mod/README.md

 - Bi-directional LSTM: in this model, the average of the states of a bidirectional LSTM RNN is used as the sentence representation.
 Main code for this model is in [`bilstm.py`](https://github.com/NYU-MLL/multiNLI/blob/master/python/models/bilstm.py)
 - Enhanced Sequential Inference Model (ESIM): this is our implementation of the [Chen et al.'s (2017)](https://arxiv.org/pdf/1609.06038v2.pdf) ESIM, without ensembling with a TreeLSTM.
 Main code for this model is in [`esim.py`](https://github.com/NYU-MLL/multiNLI/blob/master/python/models/esim.py)
+- Suggestions from the [fast-text](https://arxiv.org/abs/1607.01759) paper on bigrams and trigrams and using convolutional neural network and the [selu](https://arxiv.org/abs/1706.02515) activation on top of it.
+- Sentence encoding approach from [Hierarchical Attention Networks for Document Classification](https://www.cs.cmu.edu/~diyiy/docs/naacl16.pdf).

-We use dropout for regularization in all three models.
+We use dropout for regularization in all the models.

 ## Training and Testing